ShashwatKadariya/RagAPI/readme.md

 # Conversational RAG Backend with Document Ingestion and Interview Booking
+(note: Mistral LLM is used for Chat System)

 This project is a **backend system** built with **FastAPI** providing two main REST APIs: